-During the medical detox, medications will be provided to ease symptoms of gastrointestinal distress, anxiety, insomnia, and fever.
+During the detox, medications will be provided to ease symptoms of gastrointestinal distress, anxiety, insomnia, and fever.

 What is Acute Alcohol Withdrawal?

 The delirium tremens (DTs) can suddenly emerge at about 48-72 hours after the cessation of alcohol intake, and affects about 5% of individual in alcohol detox.
 However small that number, a significant number of these individuals, 15%-40% of them, will die from this serious complication.
-For this reason, alcohol detox should always be provided under medical supervision.
+For this reason, alcohol detox should always be provided under supervision.